TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-errors.md

 **Error message contains some of the following text:**

+* *The provisioning of deployment for service failed.
+The Azure Database Migration Service could not be provisioned.
+One common cause is that the Azure Virtual Network (VNET) does not have Internet access due to firewall restrictions.
+Your VNET Network Security Group (NSG) rules cannot block following communication ports 53, 443, 445, 1433, 9354, 12000.*
 * *"VM has reported a failure when processing extension **'CustomScriptExtension'**.
 Error message: "Finished executing command."*
 * *Download of configuration content from GCS failed.*
 * *Thread running configuration downloader exited, but configuration file was not downloaded.*